hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 Omniscient."
 So repeat these blessed, saving words.
 Do not say we are weak; we can do anything and everything.
 What can we not do?
 Everything can be done by us; we all have the same glorious soul, let us believe in it.
-Have faith, as Nachiketâ.
+Have faith, as Nachiketā.
 At the time of his father's sacrifice, faith came unto Nachiketa; ay, I wish that faith would come to each of you; and every one of you would stand up a giant, a world-mover with a gigantic intellect — an infinite God in every respect.
 That is what I want you to become.
 This is the strength that you get from the Upanishads, this is the faith that you get from there.

-Ay, but it was only for the Sannyâsin!
+Ay, but it was only for the Sannyāsin!
 Rahasya (esoteric)!
 The Upanishads were in the hands of the Sannyasin; he went into the forest!
 Shankara was a little kind and said even Grihasthas (householders) may study the Upanishads, it will do them good; it will not hurt them.
 But